sebarmeli/JAIL/README.md

 You can add additional configuration options when you initially call the `asynchImageLoader` function:

-* timeout     : number of msec after that the images will be loaded - Default: 10ms
+* `timeout`     : number of msec after that the images will be loaded - Default: `10`
-* effect      : any jQuery effect that makes the images display (Eg "fadeIn") - Default: "show"
+* `effect`      : any jQuery effect that makes the images display (Eg "fadeIn") - Default: `show`
-* speed       : string or number determining how long the animation will run  - Default: 400
+* `speed`       : string or number determining how long the animation will run  - Default: `400`
-* selector    : selector that you need to bind the trigger event - Default: `NULL`
+* `selector`    : selector that you need to bind the trigger event - Default: `NULL`
-* event       : event that triggers the image to load - Default: "load"
+* `event`       : event : event that triggers the image to load.
+You can choose `load`, `load+scroll`, `click`, `mouseover`, or `scroll`.
+Default: `load+scroll`
-* callback    : function that will be called after the images are loaded - Default: ""
+* `callback`    : function that will be called after the images are loaded - Default: ""
-* placeholder : location of an image (such a loader) you want to display while waiting for the images to be loaded - Default: ""
+* `placeholder` : location of an image (such a loader) you want to display while waiting for the images to be loaded - Default: ""
-* delay       : number of milliseconds to wait after the trigger event before loading images.
-Makes scrolling more performant - Default: 500 for 'scroll' events, 0 for everything else
+* `delay`       : number of milliseconds to wait after the trigger event before loading images.
+Makes scrolling more performant - Default: 500 for `scroll` events, 0 for everything else

 ## More Examples